asyncio-docs/asyncio-doc/getting_started.rst

 * Mac OS X: install `Homebrew </usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)">`_ and then type ``brew install python3``
-* Linux: Ubuntu 16.04 ships with Python 3.5 included
+* Linux: Ubuntu 16.04+ and Arch linux ship with Python 3.5 included If you don't have Python 3.5+ on your computer, you can compile it or use `Pythonz <https://github.com/saghul/pythonz>`_

 Create a virtual environment to run examples